Intercoin/ContestContract/README.md

 # ContestContract
 Helps people contribute money to a project, and choose judges to distribute it for various solutions.

+# Installation
+### Node
+`npm install @openzeppelin/contracts-ethereum-package`

 # Deploy
-when deploy it is need to pass parameters in to constructor
+when deploy it is need to pass parameters in to init method
 Params:
 name  | type | description
 --|--|--